 Net Assets Without Donor Restrictions - Net assets that are not subject to donor-imposed stipulations and may be expended for any purpose in performing the primary objectives of the League.
-These net assets may be used at the discretion of the League's management and the board of directors.
+These net assets may be used at the discretion of the League's management and the Board of Directors.

 Net Assets With Donor Restrictions - Net assets subject to stipulations imposed by donors and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the League or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
-Net assets with donor restrictions represent contributions receivable and amounts available for programs.
+Net assets with donor restrictions represent amounts available for programs.